Dealer-related Information in Vermont

-Be certain you understand what you can and cannot charge as a documentation fee.
+Be certain you understand what you can and cannot charge as documentation fee.
 The state amended this law several years ago to clear the air on what exactly consumers could be charged for under the "documentation fee" label.

 The Vermont Attorney General is vigilant about going after any business suspected of deceptive pricing strategies.
 It has laws against such underhanded practices.
 Educating yourself on what the state defines as deceptive pricing is strongly suggested.